 Fun Things to Do in Bristol With Kids

 The city of Bristol, in southwest England, seems as though it was designed for children.
 Filled with colourful houses, steep hills that resemble marble runs, entertaining street art and a laid-back atmosphere, it almost resembles a giant game for kids to enjoy.
-Whether you’re holidaying with your little rascals or simply looking for something new to entertain them in the city you already frequent, we at Plum Guide have put together a list of things to do in Bristol with kids that even the most discerning child will love (and let’s face it - if they’re your children, they’re going to be discerning.
-Like parent, like child).
+Whether you’re holidaying with your little rascals or simply looking for something new to entertain them in the city you already frequent, we here at Plum Guide have put together a list of things to do in Bristol with kids that even the most discerning child will love.
+And let’s face it - if they’re your children, they’re going to be discerning.
+Like parent, like child.

 Open since 1836, Bristol Zoo is almost as old as you are (we kid.
 And no, we promise that you don’t have wrinkles yet).
 A lovely, well-thought-out place to spend a day, you and your family can get to know the many, many animals that call this place home.
 You can find and learn about okapis, aye ayes and even lowland gorillas.
 There’s an area called the Twilight Zone which is an indoors experience that recreates the natural habitat of nocturnal creatures, giving you a rare chance to see them at play.
 Once you’ve admired the red pandas, seals and lions and spent an extravagant amount in the gift shop, head home to your exceptionally comfortable Plum Guide pad.
 Luxuriate in bed and drift off to sleep imagining an alternative existence as a zookeeper.
 Talk about entertaining things to do in Bristol with kids.
 Maybe the zoo will even inspire you and your family to travel the world seeing animals in their natural habitats.